Quick links: help overview · quick reference · user manual toc · reference manual toc

 NVIM REFERENCE MANUAL

-Nvim nvim nvim-intro
+Nvim nvim neovim nvim-intro

 Nvim is based on Vim by Bram Moolenaar.
+Nvim is emphatically a fork of Vim,

-If you already use Vim see nvim-from-vim for a quickstart.
+- If you already use Vim, see nvim-from-vim for a quickstart.

 :Tutor<Enter>